SandraCoburn/python-django/django/Django_Models.md

 - After setting up the models, we can populate them with some test data
 - We will use Faker library
   - pip install Faker

+### Models - Templates - Views Paradigm

+- Django operates on what is knows as Models-Templates-Views
+- This is also called "MTV" and encompasses the idea of how to connect everything: model, templates and views
+- 1: In the views.py file we import any models that we will need to use
+- 2: Use the view to query the model for data that we will need
+- 3: Pass results from the model to the template
+- 4: Edit the template so that it is ready to accept and display the data from the model
+- 5: Map a URL to the view